gcsescience.com 10 gcsescience.com

 An image of this page is projected onto a positively charged drum.

+on it.
 The parts of the drum which are lit by the projected image

 lose their electrostatic charge when they start to conduct.